cue-lang/cue/doc/tutorial/basics/bytes.md

 The following additional escape sequences are allowed in byte literals:

     \xnn    // arbitrary byte value defined as a 2-digit hexadecimal number
-    \0nnn   // arbitrary byte value defined as a 3-digit octal number
+    \nnn   // arbitrary byte value defined as a 3-digit octal number
 <!-- jba: this contradicts the spec, which has \nnn (no leading zero) -->

 <!-- CUE editor -->